kaminosekai54/MitoSplitter/README.md

 The csv file should be at the same place as the genbankDownloader.
 Simply execute the file by double clicking on it or by the command line python genbankDownloader.py
-It will automaticly download the file in the row_data folder.
+It will automatically download the file in the row_data folder.

 WARNING :  on macOS you might need to install a default ssl certificate with the command : cd /Applications/Python 3.6/